mendel5/alternative-front-ends/README.md

 - [Pluja's Awesome Privacy](https://github.com/pluja/awesome-privacy): A curated list of services and alternatives that respect your privacy because privacy matters.

-- [Outline.com](https://outline.com): Outline is a free service for reading and annotating news articles.
-  - Note: The source code of Outline.com is not available under a free/open-source license.

 - [Youtube Vanced](https://github.com/YTVanced): Youtube replacement app for the Android platform: YouTube Vanced is the stock Android YouTube app, but better.
 It includes adblocking, true amoled dark mode and a lot more.
 Use the Vanced Manager to install YouTube Vanced with ease.
   - Official website with install instructions: https://vancedapp.com
   - Note: The source code of Youtube Vanced is not available under a free/open-source license.